 I was hoping to find another 'handle bar' I can grab like I grasped Mechanical Turk and used it as motor.
-This research taught me a broad overall knowledge about the society we live in - which is very valuable for me - but have not manifested in my art practise: the handle was missing.
+This research taught me a broad overall, valuable knowledge about the society I live in - but have not manifested in my art practise.
+The field I was researching was too broad and also theoretical - something visual to grasp on was missing.

-Chapter: Fourth Trimester: Ideas (as work), Sparks, Propositions
+Fourth Trimester - Ideas (as work), Sparks, Proposals

 'When I began to re-think my ideas of art, I had to re-think that thinking process, and it begins with the making process...
-"Art as idea" was obvious; ideas or concepts as the work itself. ...'
-Joseph Kosuth (1991, quoted in Osborne, p.117)
+"Art as idea" was obvious; ideas or concepts as the work itself. ...' - Joseph Kosuth (1991, quoted in Osborne, p.117)

 '...The idea itself, even if not made visual, is as much a work of art as any finished product.
-All intervening steps - scribbles, sketches, drawings, flailed work, models, studies, thought, conversations - are of interest.
+All intervening steps - scribbles, sketches, drawings, failed works, models, studies, thoughts, conversations - are of interest.
 Those that show the thought process of the artist are sometimes more interesting than the final product.'
 Sol Lewitt (1967, Alberro-Stimson, p.14.: Paragraphs on conceptual art)